Debt Ratios for Home Lending

 Lenders use a ratio called "debt to income" to determine your maximum monthly payment after you have paid your other recurring debts.

-In general, underwriting for conventional mortgages requires a qualifying ratio of 28/36.
-An FHA loan will usually allow for a higher debt load, reflected in a higher (29/41) ratio.
+Typically, underwriting for conventional mortgages requires a qualifying ratio of 28/36.
+FHA loans are a little less restrictive, requiring a 29/41 ratio.

-The second number is what percent of your gross income every month that should be spent on housing expenses and recurring debt together.
-Recurring debt includes car payments, child support and credit card payments.
+The second number in the ratio is what percent of your gross income every month which can be applied to housing costs and recurring debt.
+Recurring debt includes credit card payments, car loans, child support, etcetera.

 With a 29/41 (FHA) qualifying ratio

-If you'd like to calculate pre-qualification numbers on your own income and expenses, use this Loan Qualification Calculator.
+If you want to calculate pre-qualification numbers with your own financial data, feel free to use our Mortgage Loan Qualifying Calculator.

-Don't forget these ratios are only guidelines.
-We will be thrilled to pre-qualify you to help you figure out how large a mortgage you can afford.
+Don't forget these are only guidelines.
+We'd be thrilled to pre-qualify you to help you determine how much you can afford.